BattModels/mist/README.md

 ```
 ## Artemis

 Same as above except:
 1. Skip loading conda (just use uv)
 2. Ensure a module for CUDA@12.2 exists, may need to install with spack (make sure `buildable: True`)

+## Apptainer

+0. Install or load from a module [Apptainer](https://apptainer.org/)
+1. Build the image `bash container/build.sh`, once build relocate the image `mv /tmp/mist.sif ./mist.sif`
+2. Run training within the image `apptainer run --nv mist.sif python train.py ...`

+> See `submit/dgx.j2` or `submit/delta.j2` for a more complete example of using the container

 # Submitting Jobs